Case Review and Procedure

 • The findings from the Conduct Review Panel are summarized for the respondent in an Outcome Letter.
 This letter includes the original charges, the findings, and action plan/status of the Conduct Review Board.

-• If the respondent fails to appear before the Conduct Review Panel the original findings of the Conduct Reviewer are upheld.
-The respondent is notified the decision about the findings are final and the respondent forfeits the right to have his/her case reconsidered.
+• If the respondent(s) fails to appear before the Conduct Review Panel the original findings of the Conduct Administrator are upheld.
+Each respondent is then notified that the decision about the findings are final and the respondent forfeits the right to have their case reconsidered.

 • Except for Interim Action that may be taken by the University, conduct action plans and/or statuses are not imposed until the final resolution of the charges or until the deadline for a final appeal has passed.

-Findings, Action Plans and/or Status: respondent has the following options in response to the actions of the Formal Review Panel
+Findings, Action Plans and/or Status: respondent has the following options in response to the actions of the Formal Review Panel.

 • To accept the findings and the action plan and/or status.
-If the respondent accepts the Outcome Letter, then the next steps are for the respondent to complete any outlined action plan, status, or provide any proof of completion necessary to the Conduct Administrator, at which time the case is closed.
-If the respondent fails to communicate within five (5) business days, the findings and sanctions are accepted and the student forfeits the right to appeal the case further.
-OR
+If the respondent accepts the Outcome Letter, then the next steps for the respondent are to complete any outlined action plan, status, and provide any proof of completion necessary to the Conduct Administrator, at which time the case is closed.

-• To not accept the findings, action plan, or status issued by the Conduct Review Panel.
+• To notaccept the findings, action plan, or status issued by the Conduct Review Panel.
 Any appeal to a Conduct Panel Review finding, action plan, or status will be referred to the Dean of Students or his/her designee.
-The UAH Appeal process is found in the following section of the code.
+The UAH appeal process is found in the following section of the code.